josue-rojas/Color-Map/README.md

 - clean files (comments and console logs and fix warnings)
 - style footer
 - tidy up form.js especially the formInput function
+- form should store locally if geolocation has permission

 ##### Secrets
 Easily change your location using chrome: Open chrome and then open developer tools (Command+Option+I).
 Then click on developer menu (three dots button) and scroll to 'More Tools', there should be a 'Sensors' in the list.
 On 'Geolocation' change to 'Custom Location' and type in your desired coordinates.